swaptacular/swpt_accounts/protocol.rst

    The moment at which the transfer was prepared.

 signal_ts : date-time
-   The moment at which this signal was emitted (the message timestamp).
+   The moment at which this signal was emitted (the message's timestamp).

 If a prepared transfer has not been finalized (committed or dismissed)